top of page

 Several US Team riders such as Dave Buising and Tony Murphy were also lucky enough to trial the bike and give their feedback to the company.
 Later in 1961 10 customer "race ready" versions of the RR machines were shipped into the US, later to become known as "Yellow Tankers", although this batch of machines featured several key improvements following lessons learnt at Daytona.

+Although surprising, it has recently been discovered by the author that these machines were not originally intended by Yamaha to be supplied in Yellow.
 Original paint found under some Yellow on an original seat unit, clearly shows the Japanese factory originally painted the seat a similar red-brown colour as previous YDs1R fuel tank.

 The rumours were that West Coast Yamaha distributer Frank Cooper chose yellow for the bikes as that was his favourite colour, but perhaps now we can guess why ‘someone’ made a decision to have them repainted… Maybe "they" (Cooper/Caswell) thought brown would not be a great selling factor and “Brown Tanker” just didn’t have the same ring to it !